RyanS974/RyanS974/525/homework1/REPORT.md

 #### A Screen Shot of Naive Bayes Analysis

-The very detailed printout of Count-based Naive Bayes analysis
+The very detailed printout of Count-based Naive Bayes analysis is below.
+Technically, the column 'P(w|c) is Naive Bayes on the word from the 'word' column.
+LLR is Log Likelihood Ratio which is based on the next column of 'TF-IDF' weights.
+The other one of 'P(w|other)' is doing a comparison with the other author.

 ![nb-count.png](_images/naive_bayes/nb-count.png)